-In July 2021, Mayor Kenney and City Council announced a $22 million investment in Anti-Violence Community Partnership Grants.
+In July 2021, Mayor Kenney and City Council announced a $22 million investment in Anti-Violence Community Partnership Grants, including $13.5 for Community Expansion Grant awards.
 This is a major piece of the historic $155.7 million investment in a wide array of violence prevention programming and services that contribute to the City’s violence prevention and reduction goals.

 To achieve and sustain a reduction in gun violence and improve the quality of life in communities most affected by gun violence, the City is investing in organizations with proven track records of delivering quality anti-violence interventions to help them expand and strengthen their efforts.
 A key step in this effort is the Anti-Violence Community Expansion Grants.

 Applications for the Anti-Violence Community Expansion Grants were considered and awarded on a rolling basis and the final award announcement was made on December 8, 2021.

 Below is a list of final Community Expansion Grant awardees.